khushi7983/GreenVue/README.md

 4. Push to the branch: `git push origin feature/amazing-feature`
 5. Open a Pull Request

-## 📄 License
+##  License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License .

 ## 👥 Connect With Me